rackerlabs/support-how-to/content/how-to/rackspace-email/rename-a-rackspace-email-address/index.md

 ### Before you begin

-If the mailbox is set up in a [local email client](/support/how-to/cloud-office-support-terminology) profile such as Outlook or Apple Mail, export the user's local profile and recreate it after email address renaming.
-Exporting the profile before renaming the mailbox prevents the loss of mail data.
+If the mailbox exists in a [local email client](/support/how-to/cloud-office-support-terminology) profile such as Outlook&reg; or Apple&reg; Mail, export the user's local profile and recreate it after renaming the email address.
+Exporting the profile before renaming the mailbox prevents mail data loss.

-### Rename a Rackspace Email Address
+### Rename a Rackspace email address

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/).